patriciagaruiz/GIT-Ironhack/README.md

 This answer needs a clean column called: Fatal (Y/N).
 First of all, I used 'groupby' to discover the number of lines per value.
 Here the results: 2017, N, M, Y, y, UNKOWN.
-I read the lines with values different from Y or N and changed the wrong values by Y, N or X (for unclear cases where the identification was not possible).
+I read the lines with values different from Y or N and changed (with mask and loc) the wrong values by Y, N or X (for unclear cases where the identification was not possible).

 CONCLUSION: There are more non-fatal attacks according to the data.